-- method for the valuation of regulated asset value - method for determining approved rate of return on capital

-- method for determining realised profit of network operations - method for setting efficiency targets for network operations
+- method for the valuation of regulated asset value - method for determining approved rate of return on capital - method for determining realised profit of network operations - method for setting efficiency targets for network operations

-The confirmed methodology of setting network tariffs in 2006 - 2009 includes all items mentioned above, besides efficiency targets for network operations.
+The confirmed methodology of setting network tariffs in 2010 - 2013 includes all items mentioned above, besides efficiency targets for distribution network operations.
 The network will be included into the regulated asset value as the net present value instead of a book value.
 The net present value of network will be updated annually by taking into account depreciation and investments.
 The approved rate of return on capital is determined by using a WACC-model (Weighted Average Cost of Capital) and will be updated annually.
+For natural gas TSO the confirmed methodology includes incentives to maintain and improve its cost efficiency and security of supply level.